Canada Trade Deficit Widens in November on Import Surge

-OTTAWA – Canada's trade deficit with the rest of the world widened in November as imports surged by the most in over eight years, due to demand for new cellphone models and a ramp up in Canadian auto-assembly factories.
+OTTAWA – Canada's trade deficit with the rest of the world widened in November as imports surged at their fastest pace in more than eight years on demand for new cellphone models and a ramp-up in Canadian auto-assembly factories.
 Exports also posted a strong increase for a second straight month.

 Continue Reading Below